asmeurer/blog/posts/verifying-the-riemann-hypothesis-with-sympy-and-mpmath.md

 This was just me playing around with SymPy and mpmath, but if I wanted to actually verify the Riemann Hypothesis, I would try to find a more efficient method of computing the above quantities.
+For the sake of simplicity, I used
+$Z(s)$ for both the argument principle and sign changes computations, but it would have been more efficient to use $\zeta(s)$ for the argument principle integral, since it has a simpler formula.
+It would also be useful if there were a formula with similar properties to $Z(s)$ (real on the critical line with the same zeros as $\zeta(s)$), but that did not decay as rapidly.

 Furthermore, for the argument principle integral, I would like to see precise error estimates for the integral.
 We saw above with $N=100$ with the default quadrature that we got a value of 28.248, which is not close to an integer.
-This tipped us off that we should increase the quadrature, which ended up giving us the right answer, but if the original number just happened to be close to an integer, we might have been fooled.
+This tipped us off that we should increase the quadrature, which ended up giving us the right answer, but if the original number happened to be close to an integer, we might have been fooled.
 Ideally, one would like know the exact quadrature degree needed.
 If you can get error estimates guaranteeing the error for the integral will be less than 0.5, you can always round the answer to the nearest integer.
-For the sign changes, you don't need to be as rigorous, because simply seeing as many sign changes as you have roots is sufficient.
+For the sign changes, you don't need to be as rigorous, because simply seeing as many sign changes as you have zeros is sufficient.
 However, one could certainly be more efficient in computing the values along the interval, rather than just naively computing 10000 points and raising the precision until it works, as I have done.

-One would also probably want to use a faster integrator than mpmath (like one written in C), and perhaps also find a faster to evaluate expression than the one I used for $Z$.
-It is also possible that one could special-case the quadrature algorithm knowing that it will be computed on $Z'/Z$.
+One would also probably want to use a faster integrator than mpmath (like one written in C), and perhaps also find a faster to evaluate expression than the one I used for $Z(s)$.
+It is also possible that one could special-case the quadrature algorithm knowing that it will be computed on $\zeta'(s)/\zeta(s)$.

-I haven't really gone over the details of why the Riemann Hypothesis matters.
+In this post I described the Riemann zeta function and the Riemann Hypothesis, and showed how to computationally verify it.
+But I didn't really go over the details of why the Riemann Hypothesis matters.
 I encourage you to watch the videos in my [YouTube playlist](https://www.youtube.com/playlist?list=PLrFrByaoJbcqKjzgJvLs2-spSmzP7jolT) if you want to know this.
 Among other things, the truth of the Riemann Hypothesis would give a very precise bound on the distribution of prime numbers.
-The non-trivial zeros of $\zeta(s)$ are the "spectrum" of the prime numbers, so in some sense, they exactly encode the position of every prime on the number line.
+Also, the non-trivial zeros of $\zeta(s)$ are, in some sense, the "spectrum" of the prime numbers, meaning they exactly encode the position of every prime on the number line.